Workers' Compensation Income and Medical Benefits

 - Death benefits replace a portion of lost family income for eligible family members of employees killed on the job.

-Payment of income or death benefits can be made to you or your beneficiary by:
+Payment of income or death benefits can be made to you or your beneficiary by one of these three methods:

 - the name of the financial institution;